-A horrific car crash on Christmas Day 2009 changed the life of a Langley man, leaving him with burns to a third of his body.
+A horrific car crash on Christmas Day 2009 changed the life of a then 24-year-old Langley man, leaving him with burns to a third of his body.

 For his positive attitude and relentless bravery to overcome adversity, Lester Wong has been honoured with a Courage to Come Back Award.